JAC HARTJE

 About Jac

 Jac Hartje is a multi-disciplinary artist based on Djaara Country in central Victoria.
 Hartje is an art-worker and artist whose practice is a combination of independent studio work and collaborative arts engagement projects.
-Their studio work centers on experimental photography, printmaking, and sculpture, focused on our domestic and urban environments.
+Hartje's practice speaks to themes of agency and visibility in our era of hyper consumerist late capitalism and the Neo-liberal turn.
+Their studio work consists of expanded photography, printmaking, and sculptural disciplines, focused on our domestic and urban environments.
 Their arts engagement projects seek to find ways to nurture emerging and experimental art while improving access and engagement in contemporary art across regional Victoria.

 Recent Projects